 African art > Statues > Statuette Luba

-This female Luba effigy, combined with a role as a spiritual medium, has features engraved in a face facing upwards.
-Her headdress, behind a headband revealing a traditionally shaved forehead, is similar to one of those worn by Luba women at the beginning of the 20th century.
-This sculpture reminds us that the secrets of royalty (the bizila) belong to women through their role as political and spiritual intermediaries.
-The rhombe scarifications on the abdomen, horizontal on the lower abdomen, dot her bust.
+With her hands placed on her shoulders, this female effigy luba, a spiritual medium, has regular features inscribed in an ovoid face.
+Her headdress, behind a wide headband revealing a shaved forehead, is related to that worn by Luba women at the beginning of the 20th century.
+Her attitude reminds us that the secrets of royalty (the bizila) belong to women through their role as political and spiritual intermediaries.
+Checkerboard scarifications forming diamonds on the abdomen, horizontal on the lower abdomen, dot her bust.
 The umbilical has a prominence that also emphasizes its role of fertility and transmission of life.
 Smooth, satin patina.
+Desication cracks.

 Watch the video

 The Luba (Baluba in Tchiluba) are a people of Central Africa.
 Their cradle is the Katanga, specifically the region of the Lubu River, so the name (Baluba, which means the Lubas).
 They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala who killed the old king Kongolo, who has since been revered as a python.
 In the 16th century they created a state, organized in a decentralized chiefdom, which stretched from the Kasai River to Lake Tanganyika.
 The chiefdoms cover a small territory without a real border that includes no more than three villages.